Search

 HashkeyOpsMultisig 0x29Fb…12F3

-• A Gnosis Safe with 3 / 5 threshold.
+• A Multisig with 3 / 5 threshold.

-• Can change the configuration of SystemConfig - it can update the preconfer address, the batch submitter (Sequencer) address and the gas configuration of the system.
+• Is allowed to interact with SystemConfig - it can update the preconfer address, the batch submitter (Sequencer) address and the gas configuration of the system.

 HashkeyUpgradeMultisig 0x441F…5E7c

-• A Gnosis Safe with 3 / 5 threshold.
+• A Multisig with 3 / 5 threshold.

 • Can act on behalf of ProxyAdmin.

-• Can change the configuration of AddressManager - set and change address mappings - acting via ProxyAdmin.
+• Is allowed to interact with AddressManager - set and change address mappings - acting via ProxyAdmin.

 • Can upgrade the implementation of OptimismMintableERC20Factory, DisputeGameFactory, SystemConfig, AnchorStateRegistry, DelayedWETH, L1ERC721Bridge, DelayedWETH, OptimismPortal2, SuperchainConfig - acting via ProxyAdmin.